aws-samples/aws-cdk-intro-workshop/workshop/content/50-java/20-create-project/500-deploy.md

 ## Let's deploy

-Use `cdk deploy` to deploy a CDK app:
+Use `mvn package` to compile the code, then `cdk deploy` to deploy a CDK app:

 ```
+mvn package
 cdk deploy
 ```